Shlurp/Strudel/info/tutorial/lesson7.md

 Do not name tags with instruction names (ie. tags like `TAG MUL` will result in an error, as `MUL` is already an instruction)

-The instruction `END` exits the program, it is necessary so if you have code like:
+The instruction `END` exits the program, it is necessary in all cases.
+Here's an example of why `END` is useful:
 ```
 TAG MAIN